boazbk/tcs/lec_06a_universality.md

 Up to that point in history, people have produced various special-purpose calculating devices, from the abacus, to the slide ruler, to machines to compute trigonometric series.
 But as Turing observed (who was perhaps the one to see most clearly the ramifications of universality), a _general purpose computer_ is much more powerful.
 That is, we only need to build a device that can compute the single function $U$, and we have the ability, _via software_ to extend it to do arbitrary computations.
-If we want to compute a new NAND++ program $P$, we do not need to build a new machine, but rather can represent $P$ as a string (or _code_) and use it as input for the universal program $U$.
+If we want to compute a new NAND-TM program $P$, we do not need to build a new machine, but rather can represent $P$ as a string (or _code_) and use it as input for the universal program $U$.
 Beyond the practical applications, the existence of a universal algorithm also surprising theoretical ramification, and in particular can be used to show the existence of _uncomputable functions_, upending the intuitions of  mathematicians over the centuries from Euler to Hilbert.
 In this chapter we will prove the existence of the universal program, as well as show its implications for uncomputability.

 To describe the universal program, it will be convenient for us to introduce some extra "syntactic sugar" for NAND++.
 We'll use the name NAND<< for  the language of NAND++ with this extra syntactic sugar.
 The classes of functions computable by  NAND++ and NAND<< programs are identical, but NAND<< can sometimes be more convenient to work with.
-Moreover, NAND<< will be useful for us later in the course when we will turn to modelling _running time_ of algorithms.^[Looking ahead, as we will see in the next lecture, NAND++ programs are essentially equivalent to _Turing Machines_ (more precisely, their single-tape, oblivious  variant), while NAND<< programs are equivalent to _RAM machines_.
+Moreover, NAND<< will be useful for us later in the course when we will turn to modelling _running time_ of algorithms.^[Looking ahead, as we will see in the next lecture, NAND-TM programs are essentially equivalent to _Turing Machines_ (more precisely, their single-tape, oblivious  variant), while NAND<< programs are equivalent to _RAM machines_.
 Turing machines are typically the standard model used in computability and complexity theory, while RAM machines are used in algorithm design.
 As we will see, their powers are equivalent up to polynomial factors in the running time.]